Impound Accounts Explained: Why Your Lender Holds Funds

 Escrow Fees: What They Cost And Who Pays Them

-Escrow fees are part of your house's closing costs and cover multiple items.
-Read on to see what escrow fees cover, what they cost and who pays for them.
+Escrow fees ensure a secure exchange of funds between buyer, seller, lender and other parties.
+Read on to learn what they cost and who pays for them.